Gladys Schmitt: Literary career

 In September 1929, Poetry Magazine published Schmitt's poem, Progeny."

 Following her graduation from the University of Pittsburgh, Schmitt was hired as an editor for Scholastic Magazine, working from 1933 to 1942, first in Pittsburgh and then in New York.
 During this time, several of her short stories were published in Story and The Atlantic Monthly.

 Employed from 1942 to 1972 at Carnegie-Mellon University, she rose to the rank of professor of English and fine arts.
 She was also responsible for founding the university's creative writing department in 1967.

 It was during this period of her life that her novels were published.
 Her first, The Gates of Aulis, was released to the public in 1942.
 In October of that year, she presented a lecture about her novel to members of The Reviewers, a large book club associated with the Woman's Club of Mt.
 Lebanon in Mt.
 Lebanon, Pennsylvania.
 That first book sold 7,500 copies.

 Her second novel David the King (1946) was a Literary Guild selection and #1 bestseller.
 This book sold more than one million copies and was translated into ten languages.

 By 1961, she had produced six novels, including Rembrandt, which was published by Random House on June 26 of that year.
 Chosen as the Literary Guild's featured selection for July 1961, three publishing firms reportedly competed for the right to publish the work in England, according to Bennett Cerf, the head of Random House.

 Later years, death and interment

 During their later years, Schmitt and her husband resided in Pittsburgh's Squirrel Hill neighborhood.

-Schmitt died at the age of sixty-three at the Shadyshide Hospital in Pittsburgh on October 3, 1972.
+Schmitt died at the age of sixty-three at the Shadyside Hospital in Pittsburgh on October 3, 1972.
 The cause of death was a heart attack.

 Her funeral was held at H. Samson, Inc. in Oakland on October 5, 1972; she was interred at St. Peter's Lutheran Cemetery in Belmar.